williamouyang/okta.github.io/_source/_docs/how-to/validate-id-token.md

 (jakub.todo link to sections below)

 - Retrieve and parse your Okta JSON Web Keys (JWK), which should be checked periodically and cached by your application.
-- Decode the access token, which is in JSON Web Token format.
+- Decode the ID token, which is in JSON Web Token format.
-- Verify the signature used to sign the access token
+- Verify the signature used to sign the ID token
-- Verify the claims found inside the access token
+- Verify the claims found inside the ID token

 ### Retrieve The JSON Web Keys